 While glaucoma is not curable, you can avoid further vision loss with the proper treatment.
 The eye doctors at Shoreline Vision have an extensive background in diagnosing and treating glaucoma.

 We strive to identify the early warning signs of glaucoma and provide comprehensive glaucoma management and treatment.
-If you know glaucoma runs in your family or you are at risk of developing the condition, schedule an appointment at Shoreline Vision in Grand Haven, MI today.
+If you know glaucoma runs in your family or you are at risk of developing the condition, request an appointment at Shoreline Vision in Grand Haven, MI today.
 Glaucoma doesn’t have to limit your life.